Stable components in the parameter plane of transcendental functions of finite type: Parameter space: Dynamically natural slices

-Most of the families which have been systematically studied in the literature like the exponential family $e^z + \lambda$ or the tangent family $\la \tan z$ are dynamically natural slices.
-Many others can be constructed by pre- or post- composing functions in these families with rational maps.
-In Section \ref{sec:examples2} we discuss dynamically natural slices for a number of families formed in this way.
-In the Appendix we give methods to create them.
+Most of the slices which have been systematically studied in the literature, like the exponential family $e^z + \lambda$ or the tangent family $\la \tan z$, are dynamically natural slices of the larger family of functions with two asymptotic values and no critical values.
+In the Appendix we show that many other slices can be constructed by pre- or post- composing functions with finitely many asymptotic values with rational maps, and some examples are shown in Section \ref{sec:examples2}.